fauna/faunadb-ruby/README.md

 ### Creating a Client

 All API requests pass through a `Fauna::Client`.
-Creating a client requires either a token or an admin, server, or client key.
+Creating a client requires either an admin key, server key, client key, or a token.

 ```ruby
 server_key = 'ls8AkXLdakAAAALPAJFy3LvQAAGwDRAS_Prjy6O8VQBfQAlZzwAA'